DigitallyDeja/PowerBi-ACS_Housing_Analysis/README.md

 ## ACS Insights

-- The state that has the highest Rent to Income percentage is Florida, which is around 28%
+- The state that has the highest Rent to Income Ratio is Florida, which is around 28%.
+This highlights severe affordability levels.

 - The majority of households are cost-burdened (50% or more).
 This means that housing in states such as Florida, ~54%, California, ~51%, and Louisiana, ~52% more cost burden, and in North Dakota, ~50% the cost burden is the lowest amongst all states (<30%), which shows that it’s affordable.